-I visited Quinta da Pacheca at their invitation and I cannot thank enough for all the sympathy and hospitality with which I was received.
-But, as always, all photos and opinions are mine and honestly reflect the experience.
+This visit was made at the invitation of Quinta da Pacheca, and I can’t help but thank them for all the sympathy and hospitality I received.
+But, as always, all the photos and opinions are mine, honestly reflecting the whole experience.

 ARE YOU GONNA TRAVEL?

 Prepare your trip with Marlene On The Move’s partners!